theautumn/panel_gen/README.md

 * a T1 card
 * a channel bank of some sort containing FXO cards

 The Panel switch requires the FXO cards in the channel bank to be configured with fxs_ls signalling.
 The DAHDI configs are part of this repo in the <code>etc</code> directory, and the Adit configs are part of this repository also.
 Please note that your hardware and software may vary from what I used, but the configs should be a good starting place nonetheless.
+Configuring your own Asterisk setup is an excercise left to the reader ;)

 Setup
 -----
 We have a PC with two TE110P T1 cards installed.
 One is for the museum's C\*NET connection, and the other is used specifically for this project.
 Astrisk is installed along with DAHDI and libpri.
 You can find a reasonable primer on this here: http://www.asteriskdocs.org/en/3rd_Edition/asterisk-book-html-chunk/installing_how_to_install_it.html

 The T1 card connects to an Adit 600 channel bank near the Panel switch.
 The Adit is configured with a bunch of cards, but the important ones for us are the FXO cards in slots 4 and 5.
 Each card supports 8 lines, so 2 cards supports a total of 16.
 These exit the Adit on a 25-pair cable and terminate on the IDF in the Panel switch.
 From the distributing frame, they are cabled to the Line Finder frame just like regular subscriber lines.
+(Please note that there has been some talk of the fact that hooking up a modern channel bank to an electromechanical switch can, over time, damage the delicate circuitry in the FXO cards.
+You may want to add some voltage spike protection.
+If you have questions, ask around on the C\*NET list @ http://www.ckts.info

 Usage